nealcaren/CrisisOpportunity/markdown/social_organization.md

 shout from the housetops to Negro workers urging them to affiliate.
-At the same time we realize that affiliation would be best for all concerned provided one did not have just as great a battle after getting in the union as one had on the outside.^[56.
-Correspondence with the author, October 30, 1934.]
+At the same time we realize that affiliation would be best for all concerned provided one did not have just as great a battle after getting in the union as one had on the outside.^[Correspondence with the author, October 30, 1934.]

 The growth of the C.I.O. resulted in the development of two rather opposed points of view within the Association.
 As the C.I.O. did not